com-lihaoyi/utest/readme.md

 Note that your project must already be a ScalaJS project.
 With these snippets set up, all of the commands described in [Running tests with SBT](#running-tests-with-sbt) should behave identically, except that your test suites will be compiled to Javascript and run in ScalaJS's `RhinoBasedScalaJSEnvironment` instead of on the JVM.
 Test selection, coloring, etc. should all work unchanged.

-Why utest
+Why uTest
 =========

-utest began as an attempt to port [ScalaTest](http://www.scalatest.org/) and [Specs2](http://etorreborre.github.io/specs2/) to [ScalaJS]().
+uTest began as an attempt to port [ScalaTest](http://www.scalatest.org/) and [Specs2](http://etorreborre.github.io/specs2/) to [ScalaJS]().
 After struggling with that, I realized that both ScalaTest and Specs2 were going to be difficult to port to ScalaJS for a few reasons:

 - They have a large number of dependencies on JVM-specific things, such as [Symbols or Reflection](http://www.scalatest.org/user_guide/using_matchers#checkingArbitraryProperties) or [ClassLoaders](), which are not supported by ScalaJS
 - They have huge codebases: [400,000 lines of code for ScalaTest](https://github.com/scalatest/scalatest/graphs/contributors) and [50,000 lines for Specs2](https://github.com/etorreborre/specs2/graphs/contributors).
 This huge mass of code makes it difficult to pinpoint the parts which are incompatible with ScalaJS.

-Thus, utest tries to provide most of what you want as a developer, while leaving out all the unnecessary functionality that ScalaTest and Specs2 provide:
+Thus, uTest tries to provide most of what you want as a developer, while leaving out all the unnecessary functionality that ScalaTest and Specs2 provide:

 - Fluent english-like code: matchers like [`shouldBe` or `should not be`](http://www.scalatest.org/user_guide/using_matchers#checkingForEmptiness) or [`mustbe_==`](http://etorreborre.github.io/specs2/guide/org.specs2.guide.Matchers.html) don't really add anything, and it doesn't really matter whether you name each test block using [`should`, `when`, `can`, `must](http://doc.scalatest.org/2.0/#org.scalatest.Spec), [`feature("...")`](http://doc.scalatest.org/2.0/#org.scalatest.FlatSpec) or [`it should "..."`](http://doc.scalatest.org/2.0/#org.scalatest.FlatSpec) add nothing and clutter up the API and code base.
 You certainly don't need [8 different sets of them](http://www.scalatest.org/user_guide/selecting_a_style).
 - Legacy code, like ScalaTests [time package](http://doc.scalatest.org/2.0/#org.scalatest.time.package), now obsolete with the introduction of [scala.concurrent.duration](http://www.scala-lang.org/api/current/index.html#scala.concurrent.duration.package).